-We now know that the messenger molecule nitric oxide can function as a neurotransmitter, enhance oxygenation of our tissues, normalize blood pressure, and enhance cognition and motor skills.
+We now know that the messenger molecule nitric oxide can function as a neurotransmitter, enhance oxygenation of our tissues, support cardiovascular health, support exercise endurance and enhance cognition and motor skills.
 Consuming nitrate-rich foods like beets, beet juice and crystals made from beet juice can lead to higher levels of nitric oxide in the body.
 Vitamin C, Grapeseed Extract, berries and dark chocolate have antioxidant effects that enhance and prolong the function of nitric oxide in the body.
-Beet juice my have other benefits for the liver and insulin sensitivity.
 Being active, breathing through your nose, and eating a balanced diet with leafy greens can improve your nitric oxide production.
-Flora’s delicious and convenient Red Beet Crystals are available for 15% this week at florahealth.com/ca-en with the code beet15.
+Flora’s delicious and convenient Red Beet Crystals are available for 15% this week at florahealth.com/us with the code beet15.

 About the Author: Dana Remedios